-The Department of Animal Care helps to reduce the number of strays, control the outbreak of rabies and educate the public on the importance of licensing their pets and the responsibilities of pet ownership.
+Richland County Animal Care helps reduce the number of stray animals, control the outbreak of rabies and educate the public about the importance of licensing their pets and the responsibilities of pet ownership.

-The Richland County Emergency Services Department provides emergency and public safety planning, preparedness programs, and recovery from emergencies.
+The Richland County Emergency Services Department provides emergency and public safety planning, preparedness programs and emergency response and recovery.

 The Richland County Sheriff's Department currently employs over 600 uniformed officers and 140 non-sworn personnel, making it one of the largest law enforcement agencies in the State.